nearform/the-micro-frontends-workshop/slides.md

 -- In this example, we are going to demonstrate these steps in a basic React app since any Webpack based application that supports MF will have a similar flow for enabling this feature.

+-- This aplication on its own will work just as any other React application but it will have the ability to expose a specific part of it as a remote which we will be able to consume inside of another application in later steps of the workshop.

 </div>

 ---